cloudify-cosmo/docs.getcloudify.org/content/developer/execution_model.md

     - operation function is executed
 1. The agent finishes executing the task
     - task is transitioned to a terminal state (SUCCEEDED, FAILED, or RESCHEDULED)
-    - a "operation-response" message is sent.
+    - an "operation-response" message is sent.

     The "operation-response" message contains at least the following fields: